A word on risk

 CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.

 Effective 31 Dec 2020, Bill Martin is no longer a portfolio manager of the strategy.
-Effective 17 Aug 2020, Brenda Langenfeld was added as a portfolio manager of the strategy.

 Before investing, carefully consider fund investment objectives, risks, charges and expenses.
 For this and other information that should be read carefully, please request a prospectus or summary prospectus from your financial professional or Nuveen at 800.257.8787.